 If your air conditioner is making strange noises or extreme screeching sounds when it starts up, it’s definitely time for service and might be time to consider your options.
 Believe it or not, different sounds relate to various AC ailments.
 Our friendly HVAC service techs can decipher what your AC unit is trying to tell you.
 Some homeowners shrug their shoulders and just learn to live with the thumping, whining, humming or screeching.
 That’s an invitation to a breakdown.

 5. Constantly Replacing Refrigerant

 Older AC units utilize Freon or R-22 which is unfriendly to our environment and is being phased out by the EPA.
 If your air conditioner is constantly losing refrigerant, it means there are leaks in the system.
 Sure, you can have the leaks repaired.
 However, at a certain point, on older units, tiny leaks due to rust and corrosion will overwhelm the efficiency of the unit and you may be better off with a new air conditioner.

 A New Air Conditioner Will Give You Peace of Mind

-One thing that is hard to quantify is peace of mind.
+One thing that is hard to quantify is the peace of mind.
 Homeowners with a failing AC unit always tell us they live in fear that the unit will go out at the worst possible time (like a holiday weekend when it’s difficult to get service.)
-If you’ve had a rough summer due to an AC unit that needs to be replaced, give us a call so we can do a full evaluation of your system and present you with options for a cool, energy efficient, brand new unit.
+If you’ve had a rough summer due to an AC unit that needs to be replaced, give us a call so we can do a full evaluation of your system and present you with options for a cool, energy-efficient, brand new unit.
 Kiss those AC worries goodbye!